JetBrains/teamcity-documentation/topics/upgrade-notes.md

 #### Performance Monitor

-Note on permissions: to [monitor performance](performance-monitor.md)   of a build agent run as a  as a Windows [service](https://confluence.jetbrains.com/display/TCD9/Setting+up+and+Running+Additional+Build+Agents#SettingupandRunningAdditionalBuildAgents-BuildAgentasaWindowsService), make sure the user starting the agent is member of the Performance Monitor Users group.
+###### Note on permissions: to [monitor performance](performance-monitor.md) of a build agent run as a Windows [service](https://confluence.jetbrains.com/display/TCD9/Setting+up+and+Running+Additional+Build+Agents#SettingupandRunningAdditionalBuildAgents-BuildAgentasaWindowsService), make sure the user starting the agent is member of the Performance Monitor Users group.